Why is my cat growling at nothing?

 It is difficult to give cats an accurate diagnosis of their condition based on behavioral symptoms alone.

-Why Is Your Cat Growling At The Window?
+Why Is My Cat Growling At The Window?

 Your cat has seen something strange outside and is warning you of its presence.